gravatar/hovercards/README.md

 const hovercards = new HovercardsCore();

-// Set a specific Gravatar image as the target for the hovercard hovercards.setTarget( document.getElementById( 'avatar-1' ) );
+// Make hovercards work on a specific Gravatar image hovercards.attach( document.getElementById( 'avatar-1' ) );
-// Alternatively, set a container as the target and create hovercards for images inside it hovercards.setTarget( document.getElementById( 'container' ) );
+// Alternatively, make hovercards work on all Gravatar images within a specific container hovercards.attach( document.getElementById( 'container' ) );
-// If you want hovercards for images throughout the entire page, set the body as the target hovercards.setTarget( document.body );
+// If you want hovercards on all Gravatar images across the entire page, use `document.body` as the target hovercards.attach( document.body );

-// Ignore Gravatar images that match the specified `ignoreSelector` hovercards.setTarget( document.body, '.ignore img[src*="gravatar.com/"]' );
+// Ignore Gravatar images that match the specified `ignoreSelector` hovercards.attach( document.body, '.ignore img[src*="gravatar.com/"]' );
 ```

+> Note: Each `attach()` call automatically detaches hovercards from their current target before attaching to the new one.

-#### `unsetTarget(): void`
+#### `detach(): void`

-This method removes the target element for the hovercards, disabling the hovercard functionality.
+This method detaches the hovercards from their current target element, thereby disabling the hovercard functionality.

 ### Contribute to Gravatar Hovercards